-The refinery is expected to annually produce 16 million gallons of cellulosic ethanol and 109,000 tons of lignin pellets from 230,000 tons of crop residue.
+Our first refinery New Energy Spirit biomass refinery is expected to annually produce 20 million gallons of cellulosic ethanol and 109,000 tons of lignin pellets from 230,000 tons of crop residue.
 It will convert locally harvested wheat straw, barley straw and corn stover into sugars, and ferment the sugars into cellulosic ethanol for renewable automotive fuel, while separating out the lignin for offsite renewable energy production.
 Other outputs are a biogas for producing process steam and a potassium-rich nutrient for fertilizing farm fields.

-Farmers will love us.
+Farmers will also love us.
 We give them a second source of revenue and improve their soil conservation.
-Our biomass refinery businesses can add $15 to $30 million annually back to the local farmers and aggregators for collecting and transporting 30-50% of the grain straws and corn stover left on the field after harvest.
-New revenue to the farmer can be as much as $30 per dry ton of biomass before transportation.
+Our biomass refinery businesses can add $17 to $34 million annually back to the local farmers and aggregators for collecting and transporting 30-50% of the grain straws and corn stover left on the field after harvest.
 Recent university and ag industry studies have demonstrated that taking off 50% of the agricultural residue with today’s no- or light-till farming practices can increase next year’s yield.
 Still more revenue can come from the conservation practice of growing cover crops like barley and selling us the straw.

 Today low commodity prices make the need for additional revenue greater than ever.
 Farm returns for biomass can run about 2.5 times as much as what is expected from a corn ethanol plant.
 The removal of a percentage of the straw and stover can affect yield potential substantially through improved soil health.

 We anticipate multiple benefits flowing to the local and state economy—and to local investors as well.

 Economic impact created:

 - 400+ well-paying construction jobs for 24 months